Combatting the Great Resignation: 3 Ways to Strengthen Your Ranks and Retain Employees

 From the employee’s point of view, the Great Resignation is truly “great”.
 The very fact that workers are ready to call it quits in the face of rising vacancies and on the back of pandemic-related pay cuts means the grass does seem greener on the other side.
 Yet it isn’t all downhill, experts suggest, and employers can make their companies resilient by identifying the root problems behind employee attrition.

-Here are 3 factors fueling the post-Covid employee exodus, and countermeasures you can adopt to keep your talent happy and at home.
+Here are 3 factors fueling the post-Covid employee exodus, and countermeasures you can adopt to keep your talent happy in distributed teams and, at home.

 Tackle burnout with organizational changes